-The Bachelor of General Studies degree from the IU School of Continuing Studies is offered by University College.
 The General Studies Degree Program is specifically designed for students who want a degree that combines IU's high academic standards with a great level of flexibility and convenience.
 The Bachelor of General Studies allows students to customize their own degree programs.
 Students may select courses from a broad range of subjects to tailor their course work to personal interests, goals, or career needs.